natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_add.rst

 #.
 Select a group configuration.

 #.
-Modify the **Display Name**.
-The Display Name is only used in Studio;
+In the **Display Name** field, modify the name to use in Studio.
+The
-   students do not see this value.
+   Display Name is only used in Studio; students do not see this value.

 #.
 Click **Save**.